 3. Being open to working in different industries is important

 Whether you’re about to start your career journey, or looking to change career path; it’s important to have an open mind towards different career opportunities.
 I’ve learned that sometimes the career path you think you don’t want, might be the career path you need in order to grow.
-My first job experience was in the refrigeration industry, and that I got into the HR & Recruitment industry which I absolutely loved.
-Working within that industry gave me the passion and confidence to write about career growth and career survival tips for career girls.
+My first job experience was in the refrigeration industry.
+After that, I got into the HR & Recruitment industry which I absolutely loved.
+Working within that industry gave me the passion and confidence to document my career journey and seek career growth.

 4. Company culture plays a huge factor in your happiness at work